dwendrich/monolog-config/README.md

 * [Zend Framework Service Manager component 3.0.3 or higher](https://github.com/zendframework/zend-servicemanager)

 ## Installation
-MonologConfig can be installed with Composer.
+MonologConfig can be installed with composer.
 For information on how to get composer or how to use it, please refer to [getcomposer.org](http://getcomposer.org).

 Installation via command line: